openwdl/wdl/SPEC.md

 * The declaration for `x_b` is able to access the value for `x_a` even though the declaration is in another sub-section of the `workflow`.
 * Because the declaration for `x_b` is outside the `scatter` in which `x_a` was declared, the type is `Array[Int]`

-The following change introduces a cyclic dependency between the scatter blocks:
+The following change introduces a cyclic dependency between the scatters:

 ```wdl
 workflow my_workflow {